-Port Type Receiving Packets Forwarding Packets Untagged Packets Tagged Packets Tagged Packets Untagged When untagged packets are received, the port will add the default VLAN tag, i.e. the PVID of the ingress port, to the packets.
+Untagged Packets Tagged Packets Tagged Packets Uı ntagged When untagged packets are received, the port will add the default VLAN tag, i.e. the PVID of the ingress port, to the packets.
+If the VID of packet is allowed by the port, the packet will be received.
 If the VID of packet is forbidden by the port, the packet will be dropped.
-The packet will be forwarded after removing its VLAN tag Tagged The packet will be forwarded with its current VLAN tag
+The packet will be forwarded after removing its VLAN tag Та gged The packet will be forwarded with its current VLAN tag

-Tagged and Untagged Ports
+VLAN Tagged and Untagged